babca/plutaniumCalendar.js/docs/docs.md

 ###developer features
  * written in jQuery, stable, used in production
- * compatible with AngularJS and moment.js
+ * compatible with Bootstrap, AngularJS and moment.js
  * fully customizable eventList content and behavior
+ * fully customizable layout with html template, responsive css themes
  * generate JSON dynamically on client side or server side
- * you can connect it to your backend app, custom Wordpress pluginm, or indirectly to any external service like Google Calendar etc.
+ * you can connect it to your backend app, custom Wordpress plugin or indirectly to any external service like Google Calendar etc.
- * show standard business hours on top of the event list
  * multiple calendar instances with different settings on a same webpage possible
+ * locale support

 ##Use cases

 ###Restaurant, Hotel, Club organizing events for people
- * show business hours for every day in event feed header
+ * show your regular business hours for every day in event feed header
  * show WE'RE CLOSED message on top of event feed on days you are out of business.
  * set your standard week business days in the settings, provide additional "We're closed today" events in JSON feed to close anytime.